mrlesmithjr/terraform-builder/docs/02_configuration/guide.md

 ## Modules

 Modules allow us to construct our project into logical building blocks based on resources required to be used together.
 Structure will be project_name/modules/{module} root needs to always exist.
 Each module will be named with the respective environment appended to the beginning of the module name.
 Example: `development-root`, `production-root`, and `staging-root`.
-You can define variables specific to a module which will override the defaults defined in providers to allow flexibilty between modules.
+Variables that only apply to modules should be defined here.
+Provider connection variables are a good example.

 Module configurations should be configured similar to below: